benjamintillett/CV/README.md

 ###MyGravity Nov 2014 - present

 Two weeks after graduating from Makers Academy I found a job working for personal data startup [My Gravity](https://mygravity.co/).
 And have since been very occupied building our cross platform solution.

-Predominately building restfull api's in ruby for our mobile and web applications.
-Along the way I have also built a custom searchable encryption gem for Mongodb and an data reporting web application in ruby and javascript.
+Predominately building high performance restfull api's in ruby, grape and goliath.
+For our mobile and web applications.

+Along the way I have been responsible for:
+* Building a custom searchable encryption gem for Mongodb.
+* Building a custom batch job processor to tranfer data between our multiple api's in ruby and mongo.
+* Built a javascript heavy sinatra based web app that enables our customer to view usage data from their rewards schemes

 ##Technologies Used at My Gravity